ravishankarmadhu/ravishankarmadhu.github.io/_pages/Anki/anki-settings.md

 <!-- ![[OneLearningStep.png|600]] -->
 ![](https://github.com/ravishankarmadhu/ravishankarmadhu.github.io/blob/master/_Media/Anki/OneLearningStep.png?raw=true)

-## That is it
+## Ok, whats next?
 Now just go about doing your reviews like normal.
-When you start to do a new card, you will get variable amounts of time depending on how you are performing.
-This would mean that I card you would normally see in 1 day won't be seen for 4 days.
-That sounds scary, and I am still coming to terms with this change.
+The biggest change that will occur is that the length of time that you will see a card after you press okay (Spacebar) will be dependent on your prior preformace.
+For instance, a brand new card could show up 6 days from know or 2 days from know depedning on how your reviews have gone recently.
+In theory, this should reduce the number of cards you need to do each day.

+However, about every month, you will need to "re-optimize" your settings.
+This can be done by opening up the settings and pressing the optimize button.
+Once you have done that, it will take a look at your past performance for the month, and edit the scheduling of cards to match up with your desired retention rate.

 # Can I just see what your settings are?
 ## Old Anki Algorithm Settings